What Is Disarming A Narcissist? 12 Simple Ways To Do So

 1. Are narcissists good at finding faults?

-When things don’t seem to go in their favor, narcissists tend to find faults or blame others for mishappenings in their life.
+When things don’t seem to go in their favor, narcissists–they could be a narcissistic husband or wife or a narcissistic friend–tend to find faults or blame others for mishappenings in their life.

 2. What happens if I give a narcissist the silent treatment?

 When you cut contact with a narcissist, they may revert and try to contact you in any way possible.
-They do so because they may view your silent treatment as a rejection and tend to become irritable when avoided.
+It is one of the weird things narcissists do because they view your silent treatment as a rejection and tend to become irritable when avoided.

 3. What are some common traits of a narcissist?